crazyotakuu/JobScoop/Sprint-4/Sprint4.md

 These tests comprehensively validate the data fetching, rendering, interaction, filtering, and error handling workflows of the Trends dashboard.
 Each test ensures the component responds correctly to user actions, displays dynamic content appropriately, and manages various UI states (loading, error, data-driven rendering).

 #### **Trends Component Tests (`Trends.test.js`)**
-- **Displays loading state initially**
+ 1. **Displays loading state initially**
   Renders a loading message before API data is available.
-- **Fetches data on mount**
+ 2. **Fetches data on mount**
   Calls mocked API endpoints to fetch subscription and correlation data when the component mounts.
-- **Renders dashboard title after data load**
+ 3. **Renders dashboard title after data load**
   Verifies the presence of "Subscription Trends Dashboard" once the data is loaded.
-- **Displays company and role charts**
+ 4. **Displays company and role charts**
-  Renders bar charts (mocked) for most popular companies and roles after data is processed.
+  Renders bar charts (mocked) for the most popular companies and roles after the data is processed.
-- **Shows correlation table**
+ 5. **Shows correlation table**
   Displays a company-role frequency table populated with mocked data.
-- **Supports manual date range filtering**
+ 6. **Supports manual date range filtering**
   Allows users to enter a custom date range using input fields and apply filters.
-- **Provides quick filter buttons**
+ 7. **Provides quick filter buttons**
   Includes filters for "Last 7 days", "Last 30 days", "This month", and "Last month" to quickly update the data.
-- **Handles refresh button logic**
+ 8. **Handles refresh button logic**
   Clicking "Refresh Data" triggers new API calls and updates the dashboard content.
-- **Displays error state on API failure**
+ 9. **Displays error state on API failure**
-  Shows a user-friendly error message and "Retry" button when data fetching fails.
+  It shows a user-friendly error message and a "Retry" button when data fetching fails.
-- **Supports retry logic**
+ 10. **Supports retry logic**
   Clicking the retry button re-fetches data and restores the dashboard after an error.
-- **Renders dashboard statistics**
+ 11. **Renders dashboard statistics**
   Displays total subscriptions, unique companies, and unique job roles after data is loaded.
-- **Handles empty filter results gracefully**
+ 12. **Handles empty filter results gracefully**
   Shows a "No data available for the selected date range" message when the filtered dataset is empty.

 ### B. Cypress End-to-End Tests

+## B. Cypress End-to-End Tests

 **Total Cypress Test Cases: 10**

-These tests comprehensively validate real user workflows across login, signup, password reset, profile, and subscription management functionalities.
-Each test ensures the interface behaves correctly, validations are enforced, and backend interactions are handled accurately.
+1. **should successfully navigate to the trends page**
+   - Tests if the trends page loads and the “Subscription Trends Dashboard” title is visible.

+2. **should display the company chart correctly**
+   - Verifies that the company distribution bar chart renders with its title and container.

+3. **should display the job roles chart correctly**
+   - Verifies that the job‑roles distribution bar chart renders with its title and container.

+4. **should display correlation table correctly**
+   - Checks that the company‑role frequency table appears with correct headers and rows.

+5. **should display subscription statistics correctly**
+   - Confirms that total subscriptions, unique companies, and unique job roles are shown.

+6. **should handle quick filter buttons**
+   - Clicks “Last 7 days”, “Last 30 days”, “This month”, and “Last month” and checks that the charts & stats update.

+7. **should refresh data when clicking the refresh button**
+   - Clicks “Refresh Data” and ensures new API calls fire and the dashboard content updates.

+8. **should handle error states gracefully**
+   - Mocks a failed API response, checks that an error message appears, and a “Retry” button is shown.

 ## Backend Unit Tests